 Here is what to expect in terms of choices of things to do:

-We opted to explore the beach and admire the vistas; we did the caves, and Brian tried the hand line fishing.
+We opted to explore the beach and admire the vistas; we did the caves, and Brian tried hand-line fishing.

 You get to spend about two hours at the chosen cove, and then it’s time to return to the Dhow.
 Back on board, you’ll be treated to a traditional lunch that’s buffet style.
 The food was adequate but not spectacular.
 Don’t expect to be wowed; it’s not a feast.
-Add to this that there are people with many all over the world – all with different cultural norms.
-Creating a line, lining up (or bum-rushing) the line will be a factor.
-Some people tried to jump the queue.
+Add to this that there are people with many worldwide – all with different cultural norms.
+Creating a line and lining up (or bum-rushing) the line will be a factor.
+Some people tried to jump in the queue.
 They were barging in as if there was not enough food for all.
-For me, this concept’s not new; I’ve experienced it all over the world.
-I simply remind all to get in line, and I’m firm enough to set the tone.
+This concept’s not new; I’ve experienced it worldwide.
+I remind all to get in line, and I’m firm enough to set the tone.

-Food in hand, it’s time to lay back on the dhows cushions and take in the soon to be sunset.
-A quiet and calm trip, it’s not a booze cruise you would take in the Caribbean.
-Very low key with almost all people opting for the layout.
+Food in hand, it’s time to lay back on the dhows cushions and take in the sunset.
+A quiet and calm trip; it’s not a booze cruise you would take in the Caribbean.
+The low key with almost all people opting for the layout.

-Before touring, you will have to provide copies of your passport, and you need six months left on the passport to be able to enter.
+- Before touring, you will have to provide copies of your passport, and you need six months left on the passport to enter.

-A copy of your copy of a passport must be sent at least 48 hours before the trip so that entry can be arranged.
+- A copy of your passport must be sent 48 hours before the trip to arrange entry.

 This is important.
 You can’t arrange this trip the day before you need to book this at least two days (sometimes three) in advance.

-Day trips from Dubai start at around $75 and go all the way up to $500.
+- Day trips from Dubai start at around $75 and go up to $500.
 The cost depends on the tour you pick.
-Largely, the price is dominated by choosing a shared vs. private tour.
+Essentially, the price is dominated by choosing a shared vs. private tour.

-Tours provide everything you need, such as snorkeling gear, life jackets, water, etc. except sunscreen.
+- Tours provide everything you need except sunscreen, including snorkeling gear, life jackets, water, etc.

-This is a long day, at least ten hours.
-In our case it was twelve hours.
+- This is a long day, at least ten hours.
+In our case, it was for twelve hours.

-Non-alcoholic drinks are included, and you can buy alcohol on most tours if you choose.
+- Non-alcoholic drinks are included, and you can buy alcohol on most tours.

-Taking pictures of Arab Women is considered offensive and before you take a photograph of a local you must ask for permission.
+- Taking pictures of Arab Women is considered offensive, and before you take a local photograph, you must ask for permission.

 Note: Some of the beaches have been littered by tourists.
 It’s sad to see and it’s the main gripe that people cite following this tour.
 It’s shocking to be somewhere so remote, barely inhabited and stunning yet dressed in trash.
 Unfortunately, this is a concept I’ve seen in several countries.
 If you take this tour, please do not leave any trash behind.

 The typical traditional Dubai tourist rarely leaves The Emirates during their stay.
 This is understandable.
-The Middle East has a reputation for volatility and this alone steer many away from considering branching out.
-I will tell you that if you use a reputable tour company and have paperwork in order you will be fine.
-The tour company will take great care of you, they will ensure that you cross and return with no problems.
+The Middle East has a reputation for volatility, which steers many from considering branching out.
+I will tell you that you will be fine if you use a reputable tour company and have paperwork in order.
+The tour company will take great care of you and ensure you cross and return without problems.

 Most important, you will have experienced something that few do.
-Lastly, if you get really lucky you’ll experience the debacle that takes place between those that live in mountains sounding the beaches and the tour operators.
+Lastly, if you get fortunate, you’ll experience the debacle between those living in the mountains, sounding the beaches, and the tour operators.